Abdoul84/Pet-Pals-app/README.md

 #### Final Notes
 - Ensure longitude values are negative for correct plotting on the US map.
 - The deployment process primarily involves setting up the application environment, preparing configuration files, deploying through Heroku, and initializing the database.
 Follow these steps carefully to ensure a smooth deployment.

-This README provides a step-by-step guide for deploying applications to Heroku, demonstrated with the Pet Pals application.
-Adjust the instructions as necessary for your specific project requirements.